EjiroOsiephri/DavisLimited-Frontend/Readme.md

 This function removes the last character from the content displayed on the calculator screen.
 It slices the last character from the output.value and updates the screen accordingly.
+Toggle Functionality

+The "Toggle" button allows toggling a value between true and false.
+When the button is clicked, it changes the value from true to false and vice versa.
+Additionally, when the toggle value is false, it changes the class name of certain buttons to toggled-value.
 Usage:
 Adding Numbers: